PoldeDalmau/2DPhysicsGameEngine/README.md

 # 2DPhysicsGame
-A start to make a game that uses solid balls and polygons, and the physics that governs them.
+A start to make a physics engine that uses solid balls and polygons, and the physics that governs them.
+For visualizations I am using [SFML](https://www.sfml-dev.org/).

 Two circles and a rectangle with a restitution factor of 0.9 for collisions with the floor and with each other.